Schools Performances

 Theatre

-Haribo Kimchi (South Korea)
+Haribo Kimchi (Sth Korea)

 The surprising flavour of seaweed soup, the sharp sound of a knife slicing cucumber, the hiss and sizzle of mushrooms on a scorching fire.
 Meet Jaha Koo and take a culinary journey with a snail, a gummy bear and an eel.

-Content Suitability: This performance is best suited to ages 13+
+Content suitability: This performance is best suited to ages 13+

-Show Date: Wed 18 Feb and Thu 19 Feb
+Show dates: Wed 18 Feb & Thu 19 Feb

-Note – this is not a dedicated schools show so there are a limited number of tickets available
+Note – this is not a dedicated schools show so there are only a limited number of tickets available

 Time: 7pm